 More Information: https://www.alathgs.com/

 The Coolidge Scholarship

 The Coolidge Scholarship is a full-ride, four-year, merit scholarship that may be used by recipients for undergraduate study at any accredited college or university in the United States.
-Any high school junior who plans to enroll in college in the fall of 2023 and is an American citizen or legal permanent resident is eligible to apply (current high school seniors are not eligible to apply).
+Any high school junior who plans to enroll in college in the fall and is an American citizen or legal permanent resident is eligible to apply (current high school seniors are not eligible to apply).
 Winners may use the scholarship to pursue any academic major.